VerdyNordsten/BeanMart-Backend/README.md

 2. Update TypeScript interfaces in `src/models/index.ts` if needed
 3. Update models to use new schema if needed
 4. Update Zod schemas in `src/validation/schemas.ts` if needed
-5. Update controllers to use new validation schemas if needed
+5. Update controllers and routes as needed

 ## Deployment